fadhilradh/todos-io-frontend/README.md

 ![image](https://user-images.githubusercontent.com/74446624/219507095-453547ea-dcba-432d-a0ea-b9de2196abbf.png)

 ## Open for Contributions
-### Check Roadmap below to get ideas where to start contributing
+### Check What to Contribute and Roadmap sections below to get ideas where to start contributing

 Live : https://todos-io.vercel.app